neilstats/ckbplotr/README.md

 ### Directly from github

-The latest development version of `ckbplotr` can be installed directly from github using devtools.
+The latest version of `ckbplotr` can be installed directly from github using devtools.

 ``` r
 install.packages('devtools')